appacademy/unified-setup/apple-silicon-mac-addendum.md

 This starts a brand new shell that is running in Rosetta 2.
 If you use the `arch` command by itself now, you'll see it prints out `i386`.

-This is handy for when we want to run something in Rosetta 2, but how do we know if something has been converted to ARM or not yet?
+This is handy for when we want to run something in Rosetta 2.

 ## The workaround

-For now, as of December 2020, the recommended workaround for dealing with the confusion of runing things as arm or intel is to just mostly setup a Terminal to run in Rosetta most of the time.
-This is guaranteed to work for all the software we use in the course, including Node.JS and Python.
+For now, as of December 2020, the recommended workaround for dealing with the confusion of runing things as arm or intel is to just setup a Terminal to run in Rosetta most of the time.
+This is guaranteed to work for all the software we use in this course, including Node.JS and Python.

 In order to do this, open up your Applications folder on your Mac, then find the Utility folder and open that up.

 In this folder you will see the Terminal app.
 Right click on it and choose "Duplicate".
 This will ask for your password.
 When this is finished you will have two terminal apps.
 Find the new one and rename it to something like `Rosetta Terminal`.

 Now right click on it and choose _Get Info_.
-In the get info window check the box named "Run in Rosetta" and close the window.
+In the get info window check the box named "Open using Rosetta" and close the window.

 Now you can put this Terminal on your Dock.
-If you open this terminal and type `arch` you'll see it'll say `i386`.
+If you open this terminal and type `arch` you'll see it will print `i386`.

 ### __Recommendation:__ Use this Rosetta Terminal now instead of the regular Terminal app.